robjm16/domain_specific_ChatGPT/DOMAIN_SPECIFIC_CHATGPT.md

 # Leveraging ChatGPT for <br> Business and Organizational Purposes

-Since its introduction in November 2022, ChatGPT has captivated the world by answering questions on virtually any subject in human-like fashion.
-Not to mention by composing poems in seconds.
-Or writing computer code based on plain language instructions.
+Since its launch in November 2022, ChatGPT has captivated the world by answering questions on virtually any subject in human-like fashion.
+Not to mention its ability  to compose poems in seconds.
+Or write computer code based on plain language instructions.

 ChatGPT will no doubt have a huge impact on the public -- as well as on companies and other institutions.